Darthex/Harshul-Sharma_FRONT-END/README.md

 The onClick event handler for the li element in WrappedSingleListItem should be a function that is called when the item is clicked, rather than being called immediately.

-There is no key element given to each child after using the map function.
+There is no key prop given to each child after using the map function.